FutureGadgetLaboratory-FGL/Logic_Builder/Intermediate/INDEX.md

 ### 18. Perform Binary Search using recursion.
 ### 19. Input two numbers and print their sum using functions.
 ### 20. Write a program to print the factorial of a number using functions.
+### 21. Write a program to find the position of a word in a sentence.